adhit-r/fairmind-mcp/README.md

 The system follows a Broker Pattern:

-- **MCP Server (TypeScript/Bun)**: Handles MCP protocol communication and manages the Python kernel with auto-restart and timeout protection
+- **MCP Server (TypeScript/Bun)**: Handles MCP protocol communication and manages the Python kernel with auto-restart, timeout protection, and automatic warm-up to eliminate first-request penalty
 - **Python Analysis Kernel**: Runs fairness auditing using Fairlearn/AIF360 and LiteRT-powered inference
-- **TOON Codec**: Efficient serialization format for token-optimized communication
+- **TOON Codec**: Optimized serialization format for token-optimized communication, with enhanced support for large payloads and nested structures

 ## Installation